shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-triton-audio-inventory.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Buying Triton Audio Inventory
+# Microsoft Monetize - Buying Triton audio inventory

 This page provides specific information for the **Triton Audio Ad Exchange**, which includes testing your ads and setting up a line item or campaign to target **Triton** audio inventory.